Nevenall/sufficient-reason/System/Magick.md

 ## Spheres

-  Once your feat is clearly defined we'll determine how difficult it is by determining its Sphere components.
-That is, which Spheres, and at which size, best represent the feat as you have described it.
+  Once your feat is clearly defined we'll determine how complex it is by determining its Sphere components.
+That is, what ratings of which Spheres your feat will require.

   > For example: You need to cross a gap between two building to escape some technocratic agents.
 You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
-This accomplishes your feat using Technology and the sphere of Correspondence.
+This would accomplish your feat using the sphere of Correspondence at d8.

-  > Alternately: You might speak a spell that calls upon the mystic winds of watoomb to levitate you across the gap.
-Making use of your Occult skill and the Sphere of Forces.
+  > Alternately: You might speak a spell that calls upon mystick winds to levitate you across the gap.
+Making use of the Sphere of Forces at d8.

   It is possible for your Effect to have multiple components of the same Sphere.
 This is especially common with Correspondence and Prime because those Spheres are used for common meta-magickal components.
 Such as targeting and extending the duration of your feats.